diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 You should now have a running sports activity feed Gateway adapter polling the pretend sports activity feed server and populating Diffusion topics.

 ### Streaming source handler class and configuration
 Create a class called `SportsActivityFeedStreamingSourceHandler`, which implements the `StreamingSourceHandler` interface from the Gateway framework and the `SportsActivityFeedListener` interface available with the pretend sports activity feed server.
-For our example, this will handle the activities streamed from the pretend sports activity feed server and put the data into Diffusion topics:
+For our example, this will handle the activities streamed from the pretend sports activity feed server, with the `onMessage` invoked as your handler receives each new sporting activity.
+Within the `onMessage` method, you use the `publisher` reference to put the data into Diffusion topics:

 ```java
 public final class SportsActivityFeedStreamingSourceHandler